schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Balding Illustrator

-A cleansed print binding worker guards at a entrance.
+A cleansed print binding worker guards at an entrance.

 ## Cornerstone